-- As Shatkarma purifies the internal body, our external organ system also started working well.
+- As Shatkarma purifies the internal body, our external organ system also starts working well.
 Thus, it balances the internal & external organ systems.

 - The series of these kriyas helps to balance the Tri Doshas of a human being.
 There are Three Doshas in every human being, if there is any kind of imbalance in any of these Doshas then the body will not function properly.
 So Shat Kriya helps the Doshas to be in a perfect ratio.

-- Shatkarma is helpful in channelizing the flow of Prana in Nadis.
-It helps to clean the blockages of Nadis and thus Prana move without any obstacle inside the body.
+- Shatkarma is helpful in channeling the flow of Prana in Nadis.
+It helps to clean the blockages of Nadis and thus Prana moves without any obstacle inside the body.

 - Shatkarma is helpful in the development of the immune system.
 If our Immune system is strong and healthy then it helps fight many diseases.
 So when a being is cleansed from its core that means its base has been cleansed as well.
 Hence in this manner, the immune system is cleansed as well.